becem-gharbi/nuxt-naiveui/docs/components/naive-tabbar.md

 # NaiveTabbar

-This component can be used for mobile & tablet navigation.
+This component can be used for mobile and tablet navigation.

 ```ts
 interface TabbarRoute {